 A Period of Dynamic Transformation at The Contemporary Austin

 As one museum with two distinct sites, The Contemporary Austin is currently shaping a Master Plan to maximize the value of the museum’s existing spaces.
 Laguna Gloria, a fourteen-acre site on Lake Austin, offers visitors a unique art-in-nature experience, with opportunities for the public to engage with art and the creative process at the Betty and Edward Marcus Sculpture Park, the Driscoll Villa, the Gatehouse Gallery, and the Art School.
 The Jones Center, the museum’s site located in downtown Austin on Congress Avenue, offers visitors the opportunity to engage with contemporary art in an architecturally significant building in an urban environment.
 Through these two sites, The Contemporary Austin aims to integrate contemporary art into the fabric of city life.
-To this end, The Contemporary Austin is undertaking significant improvements of both sites, which will begin with the renovation of the Jones Center.
+To this end, The Contemporary Austin is undertaking significant improvements of both sites.

 Jones Center Renovation and The Moody Rooftop

 The Contemporary Austin’s decision to retrofit the existing building at the Jones Center represents sound stewardship of the museum’s resources and a deeper commitment to serving the community.
-The proposed improvements will contribute to the revitalization of downtown Austin and the Congress Avenue cultural corridor, and increase the museum’s capacity to offer programming for diverse audiences.
+The improvements have contributed to the revitalization of downtown Austin and the Congress Avenue cultural corridor, and increase the museum’s capacity to offer programming for and to reach diverse audiences.